Astros vs. Cubs Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will hand the ball to Framber Valdez (3-4) for his ninth start of the season.
+- The Astros will hand the ball to Cristian Javier (3-1) for his ninth start of the season.

-- Valdez has eight starts in a row of five innings or more.
+- Javier has eight starts in a row of five innings or more.

 |Opponent